Scott Walker discography: Solo singles 1967–present

-Scott Engel and Pre-Walker Brothers singles 1957–63
+Pre-Walker Brothers singles

 Prior to forming The Walker Brothers, Scott Walker recorded a series of songs under various names, most commonly as Scott Engel.
-Many of these recordings were later compiled and re-released credited to Scott Walker.
-Walker also collaborated with John Stewart in a series of short-lived groups, such as The Moongooners, The Newporters and The Chosen Few.
+Walker also collaborated with John Stewart in a series of short-lived groups, such as The Moongooners, The Chosen Few, The Newporters, and The Dalton Brothers.

-All singles credited to Scott Engel; except where indicated.
+Many of these recordings were later released on compilation albums credited to Scott Walker, including Looking Back with Scott Walker (Ember, 1968) and In the Beginning (Castle, 2001).